majobasgall/bayesian-optimization/README.md

 The idea is to find the optimal configuration of parameters for a black box system, where evaluating the black box system is time-consuming.
-Bayesian Optimization uses a surrogate model, in this case, a Gaussian Process
-Regressor (but can be Random Forest, for example), to predict the behavior of the black box system and guide the search for the optimal configuration.
+Bayesian Optimization uses a surrogate model, in this case, a Gaussian Process Regressor (but can be Random Forest Regressor, for example), to predict the behavior of the black box system and an acquisition function (a common one is the Upper Confidence Bound (UCB), or the probability of improvement) that guides the search for the optimal configuration.

 ## Considerations